matthew-bryan/ENG6800Website/cv.md

 Workshop."
 UCF Department of Writing and Rhetoric Workshop, February 14, 2019.

 Bryan, Matthew.
+"Lost in the City of Tomorrow: On Growing Up at the Borders of Walt Disney's Unreality."
+UCF 2018 English Symposium:
+Breaking Boundaries & Making Spaces, Orlando, FL, March 2, 2018.

+Bryan, Matthew.
 "Old Genre, New Times: Teaching Students to Essay in 2017 and Beyond."
 UCF Faculty Center for Teaching and Learning Winter Faculty Development, December 12, 2017.

 Bryan, Matthew.
 "On (Not) Becoming William Faulkner."
 Invited Keynote, Writers UKnighted Fall Writing Workshop, UCF, November 5, 2017.

+Pinkert, Laurie A., and **Matthew Bryan**.
+"Using Principles to Guide Writing Instruction: Lessons Learned in First-Year Composition at UCF."
+Valencia College Reading + Writing Conference 2017, Orlando, FL, September 23, 2017.

 Mansfield, Lissa Pompos, **Matthew Bryan**, and Debbie Weaver.
 "Models of Peer Review."
 UCF Department of Writing and Rhetoric First-Year